alandefreitas/futures/docs/futures/future_types.md

 ## Custom future types

-Any custom type with the requirements of [is_future] can interoperate with other future type.
+Any custom type satisfying the [future_like] requirements can interoperate with other future type.
 These classes might represent any process for which a result will only be available in the future, such as child processes and network requests with third-party libraries.